-- Drop and collect children and young people on time.
+- Drop off and collect children and young people on time.

 - The Dock has a number of public spaces, we ask that you dont leave children unattended.

-- You must let us know in advance of any health or behavioural issues that your child might affect the children’s experiences here.
-This will also support us to advise you about attending events here
+- Please let us know in advance of any health or behavioural issues with your students that may affect children’s overall experiences here.

 - Give us contact details and let us know who will collect children and young people.